ArcanaFramework/pydra2app/docs/source/processing.rst

 task will be inserted into the pipeline if converter method between the two formats exists (see :ref:`file_formats`).

-To add a workflow to a dataset via the API use the :meth:`FrameSet.apply_pipeline` method
+To add a workflow to a dataset via the API use the :meth:`FrameSet.apply` method

 .. code-block:: python